se-proj/frontend/README.md

 <br>

+* Sophesticate and Optimize the MAPPING process implementation.
+* Complete the rest of pairs in the maps.
+* Find ways to incorporte important CWEs as mentioned in the [list of implementatble CWEs](#list-of-implementable-cwes)
 * Automate the MAPPING process by scanning and directly reading the required API files.
 * API files are provided as input to the tool which will identify the APIs.